equinor/ert/docs/reference/configuration/keywords.rst

         For Assisted history matching, the variables in ERT should be normally distributed internally - the purpose of the transformations is to enable working with normally distributed variables internally in ERT.
-Thus, the optional arguments INIT_TRANSFORM:FUNC and OUTPUT_TRANSFORM:FUNC are used to transform the user input of parameter distribution.
-INIT_TRANSFORM:FUNC is a function which will be applied when they are loaded to ERT.
+Thus, the optional arguments ``INIT_TRANSFORM:FUNC`` and ``OUTPUT_TRANSFORM:FUNC`` are used to transform the user input of parameter distribution. ``INIT_TRANSFORM:FUNC`` is a function which will be applied when the field is loaded into ERT.
-        OUTPUT_TRANSFORM:FUNC is a function which will be applied to the field when it is exported from ERT, and FUNC is the name of a transformation function to be applied.
-The avaialble functions are listed below:
+        ``OUTPUT_TRANSFORM:FUNC`` is a function which will be applied to the field when it is exported from ERT, and ``FUNC`` is the name of a transformation function to be applied.
+The available functions are listed below:

         | "POW10"                       : This function will raise x to the power of 10: :math:`y = 10^x`
         | "TRUNC_POW10" : This function will raise x to the power of 10 - and truncate lower values at 0.001.